SportsSciSirens/wisd-data-2023/README.md

 ```
 > 📝: FILE_PATH_FOR_DATA set it to whatever file path you wish to store the data.

-4. Run `python download-data.py` and the script will proceed to download all the data from the SportsRadar S3 bucket.
+4. Run `python download-data.py` and the scr️ipt will proceed to download all the data from the SportsRadar S3 bucket.

+### Running the script for py_ball and dataframe output
+> ‼️: Run the previous step for section for pulling in JSON and CSV data.
+1. Run `python tracking-data-and-mapped-pbp.py`